minprog/programming-v/30 Problem Sets/010 Problem Set 9/10 Problem Set 9.md

 The goal of this problem set is to implement optimization algorithms.

-You should submit 2 files for this problem set: your code in **ps9.py**, and a write-up in pdf format called **ps9_ans.txt**.
+You should submit 2 files for this problem set: your code in **ps9.py**, and some question answers called **ps9_ans.txt**.

 ### Getting Started